IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/01_igGrid_CellMerging_Advanced.md

 )
 ```

-When `mergeType` is *"physical"* the results are almost the same as when using *"duplicate"* merging strategy.
+When `mergeType` is *"physical"* the results are almost the same as when using the *"duplicate"* merging strategy.
 The difference is the structure of the data that is being used:

 ![](images/igGrid_CellMerging_Advaced_null_physical.jpg)

-This is useful when combining Cell Merging with Cell Updating.
+This is useful when combining cell merging with cell updating.
 In this case updating the merged cell would update the whole merge group visually.
-Regarding the data, it will still update only the first cell value inside the group, the other cells remain *null*.
+Regarding the data, it will still update only the first cell value inside the group, the other cells remain *`null`*.

-**Note:** Only the first "Product Name" column receives cell merging, because only that column
+**Note:** Only the "Project Name" column receives merging because it is the only one containing `null` values.

 ## <a id="merge-custom"></a> Custom Merge Strategies

-Cell Merging provides extensible way of using custom merge strategies to better suit different scenarios.
+Cell Merging provides an extensible way of using custom merge strategies to better suit different scenarios.

 ### <a id="merge-custom-example"></a> Example

 You may have noticed in our first example that despite Cell Merging performing as expected, we have something that in a real world application could be not desired.
-As you can see on the next screenshot, the Cell Merging merge cells with the same values between two projects.
+As you can see on the next screenshot, Cell Merging merges cells with the same values between two projects.

 ![](images/igGrid_CellMerging_Advaced_custom_problem.jpg)

-In this case Cell Merging cannot know initially what the data would be and how we would need to be displayed.
-This where custom `mergeStrategy` comes.
-The way it can be achieved is by a custom function that receive the previous record, the current record and column key that indicates on which column currently cell merging is being applied.
-This can be implemented the following way:
+In this case Cell Merging cannot know initially what the data would be and how it should be displayed.
+This is where a custom `mergeStrategy` comes.
+Users may assign a function that receives the previous record, the current record and the key of the column which is being merged.
+Using such a function, the aforementioned custom requirement may be implemented in the following way:

 **In JavaScript:**